2019 Blackhawk Bassmaster Rules

 12. Individual creels must be kept and each fish entered must have been caught by the entering contestant.
 Each contestant must enter their fish in a separate bag at weigh-in.

-14. No fishing within fifty (50) yards of another Blackhawk Bassmasters Club boat that is anchored or tied off.
+14. No fishing within fifty (50) yards of another Blackhawk Bassmasters Club boat that is anchored with trolling motor raised.

 15. The Tournament Director with help from appointed members will handle the weigh-in and record the weights.
 All healthy bass must be returned to the lake.

 16. All contestants must wear a life vest when the outboard is running and the kill switch must be attached to the driver’s body.

 17. All boats must meet USCG specifications and all boat systems (live-wells, trolling motor, etc.) should be operational and in good working order and not cause a safety concern.